Rule 5123-9-20 | Home and community-based services waivers - money management under the individual options and level one waivers.

 This rule defines money management and sets forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.

-For the purposes of this rule, the following definitions shall apply:
+For the purposes of this rule, the following definitions apply:

-(2) "Authorized representative" means a person or an organization appointed by an individual to discuss and negotiate benefits (e.g., medicaid, social security, or veterans' administration) on behalf of an individual who needs assistance to manage or direct the management of benefits for which he or she is eligible or may be eligible.
+(2) "Authorized representative" means a person or an organization appointed by an individual to discuss and negotiate benefits (e.g., medicaid, social security, or veterans' administration) on behalf of an individual who needs assistance to manage or direct the management of benefits for which the individual is eligible or may be eligible.

 (3) "County board" means a county board of developmental disabilities.

 (4) "Department" means the Ohio department of developmental disabilities.

 (5) "Fifteen-minute billing unit" means a billing unit that equals fifteen minutes of service delivery time or is greater or equal to eight minutes and less than or equal to twenty-two minutes of service delivery time.
 Minutes of service delivery time accrued throughout a day shall be added together for the purpose of calculating the number of fifteen-minute billing units for the day.

 (6) "Homemaker/personal care" has the same meaning as in rule 5123-9-30 of the Administrative Code.